HabitRPG/habitica-chat-extension/README.md

 ### 2.1.4
 + Set Party link in title to party not id.
++ Fix so notifications show on load of groups.

 ### 2.1.3 (Not Released)
 + Better checking if User Id / Api Token is valid